 MotionEvent API with no attempt to make them consistent.
 You are ready to get everything available on each platform's documentation at will and even those not available in Unity's convenience

 Touch struct.
 When not in this full mode you get only the essentials, saving you more processing time required for asking the values and spend less time copying smaller data to method arguments.
+In the future if native side adds something more, you will be ready to get them in Unity by editing Native Touch's source code.

 What you get from